MicrosoftDocs/windows-itpro-docs/windows/manage/appv-about-appv.md

 ### Import a directory into the virtual file system

 You can import a directory into the VFS.
 To import a directory, click the **Package Files** tab, and then click **View** &gt; **Virtual File System** &gt; **Import Directory**.
 If you try to import a directory that contains files that are already in the VFS, the import fails, and an explanatory message is displayed.
-Prior to App-V 5.1, you could not import directories.
+Prior to App-V, you could not import directories.

 ### Import or export a VFS file without having to delete and then add it back to the package